jordam/Portify.JS/README.md

 1. Drag the big <code>Portify.JS</code> link from [< THIS PAGE >](https://rawgit.com/jordam/Portify.JS/master/helper.html) to your bookmarks.

 2. Click the bookmark a few times.
 It will grab your oauth token from spotify, load up google music, then launch Portify.JS
-  * A 404 page will appear during the process, ignore it and press the button again.
+  * A 404 page may appear during the process, ignore it and press the button again.

 ### Instructions (Other Browsers)